 Jeff Lacks is the Minority Business Coordinator for the entities served by the Procurement Services Division.
 You can reach him by e-mail at firstname.lastname@example.org.

 Our records at the Procurement Services Division are open and accessible to the public in accordance with the provisions of the Georgia Open Records Act.
-Visit our Records Management section for more information.
+Visit our Records Maintenance section for more information.